ryanmichaelhirst/modelers-rift-nextjs/README.md

 https://bundlephobia.com/package/@trpc/next@9.27.2

-Queries and mutations can be created under /routers and then added to /pages/api/trpc/[trpc].ts
+Queries and mutations can be created under `/routers` and then added to `/pages/api/trpc/[trpc].ts`

+### Development

+First run the dev server

+`yarn run dev`

+This will launch nextjs in development mode, and start a local postgres db with `docker`

+Next populate the db

+`yarn run bin -c=seed-db`

+Finally view your db to make sure everything is setup properly

+`npx prisma studio`